KristiyanGeorgiev1996/SharpSkills/03.Programming-Fundamentals-C#/01.Tasks-Programming-Fundamentals-with-C#/04.Exercise-Data-Types-and-Variables/README.md

-# Data Types and Variables - Exercise – Programming Fundamentals with C# 🧑💻
+# Data Types and Variables - Exercise – Programming Fundamentals with JavaScript 🧑💻

 This folder contains tasks from the **Data Types and Variables - Exercise** section of the _Programming Fundamentals with C#_ course at SoftUni.
 The original tasks were part of the C# curriculum, but here they are reimplemented in JavaScript as a way to practice and master the language.
 Below are the tasks with brief descriptions.